 The Complainant generally has the option to proceed informally at any time during any adjudication process, when permissible per applicable law.
 However, the Complainant is never required to proceed informally.
-In cases involving allegations of Sexual Assault, informal resolution is not appropriate at any step in the process, even if both the Complainant and Respondent indicate a preference for informal resolution.3

-Faculty, exempt, non-exempt and contingent employees, as well as students and third parties, should feel free to informally raise a concern about any form of Prohibited Sex Discrimination committed by a Non-Student to any Responsible Employee as defined in Section II.I of Salisbury University's Policy Prohibiting Sexual Misconduct and Other Sex and Gender-Based Discrimination, available at:
+Faculty, exempt, non-exempt and contingent employees, as well as students and third parties, should feel free to informally raise a concern about any form of Non-Sex Based Prohibited Discrimination committed by a Non-Student to any Responsible Employee as defined in Section II.I of Salisbury University's Policy Prohibiting_Non-Sex Based Discrimination, available at: